-China's current leader, General Secretary Hu Jintao, looks like a quiet, kindly sort of technocrat.
-Under his rule, however, China has ruthlessly crushed dissent from Han Chinese and ethnic minorities alike, even as the country continues to grow in economic and political clout on the world stage.
+China's former General Secretary, Hu Jintao, looks like a quiet, kindly sort of technocrat.
+Under his rule, however, China ruthlessly crushed dissent from Han Chinese and ethnic minorities alike, even as the country continued to grow in economic and political clout on the world stage.

-Who is the man behind the friendly mask, and what motivates him?
+Who was the man behind the friendly mask, and what motivated him?

 Hu Jintao was born in the city of Jiangyan, central Jiangsu Province, on December 21, 1942.
 His family belonged to the poor end of the "petit bourgeois" class.
 Hu's father, Hu Jingzhi, ran a small tea shop in the small town of Taizhou, Jiangsu.
 His mother died when Hu was only seven years old, and the boy was raised by his aunt.

 An exceptionally bright and diligent student, Hu attended the prestigious Qinghua University in Beijing, where he studied hydroelectric engineering.
 He is rumored to have a photographic memory, a handy trait for Chinese-style schooling.